An Elixir of Immortality

 Opening: 6.
 June 11:00

-The Schinkel Pavillon is pleased to present An Elixir of Immortality – a long overdue Berlin survey of the work of the internationally acclaimed artist, critic and musician John Miller.
-This comprehensive show covers Miller’s output from the 1980s to the present, demonstrating his astute, witty, and at times poignant commentary on the notions of identity, figuration, economics, social class, and value of art.
+An Elixir of Immortality at Schinkel Pavillon, Berlin is a comprehensive solo exhibition of works by the internationally acclaimed artist, critic, and musician John Miller (b.
+1954, Cleveland, Ohio).
+The show covers Miller’s output from the 1980s to the present, demonstrating his astute, witty, and at times poignant commentary on the notions of identity, figuration, economics, social class, and value of art.